Air-Money/airmoney-dapp-quickstart/README.md

 this command will compile and bundle the images into a single html file and store it in dist

 ### Simulator
-this is a WIP tool to simulate the behavior of Airmoney in the browser<br>
+this is a WIP tool to simulate the behavior of the Airmoney hardware device in the browser<br>
 to run the simulator you can run the command `npm run serve` or `airmoney-cli serve -f dist`<br>
+in most cases you will probably run it from your project directory using `-f dist`

+* Note, the simulator is currently intended to help simulate the UI/UX of the device's various screens and buttons/dials.
+Functionality like wallet, camera, fingerprint sensor etc are not currently part of the simulator.
+We are looking to include these in a future version

 ```
 Usage: airmoney-cli serve [options]